Stuyk/ultra-cpp-extension/README.md

 <br />

 - Q. How do I select which contract to compile in a monorepo?
-  - A. Open the root file of the project in VSCode, and have it as the active editor.
+  - A. Open the root `.cpp` file of the smart contract in VSCode, and have it as the active file.